R/parsnip-exp_smoothing_reg.R

 Other options and argument can be

-set using set_engine()
+set using set_engine().

-If parameters need to be modified, update()
+If parameters need to be modified, update() can be used

 in lieu of recreating the object from scratch.